vumaq/ticker32/README.md

 - **Touch control**: tap the screen to adjust brightness
 - **Built-in clock & Wi-Fi status**: see local time and signal strength at a glance

+### Support This Project

-☕ If you found this project helpful, consider [buying me a coffee on Ko-fi](https://ko-fi.com/yourusername) to support development!
+☕ If you found this project helpful, consider [buying me a coffee on Ko-fi](https://ko-fi.com/vumaq) to support development!

 ---